thehapax/bitshares.foundation/_workers/2017-10-compliance.md

   coordinating the content changes in documentation.

-* **Fabian Schuh**, CEO and founder of ChainSquad GmbH and Blockchain Development UG.
-Will be assisting in all matters historically and technically to further the process of creating a clear and transparent picture of the BitShares Blockchain.
+* **Fabian Schuh**, CEO and founder of ChainSquad GmbH and Blockchain Development UG, also known as **xeroc**.
+Will be assisting in all matters historical and technical to further the process of creating a clear and transparent picture of the BitShares Blockchain.

 * **Ronald Kramer**, Registered Accountant, Fintech and Blockchain expert.
-Next to being CFO of the named companies, Chairman of the BitShares Blockchain Foundation, Founder of the Blockchain Academy and part of Saxion university developments in Blockchain.
-Ronald will engage in all financial payments made and the proper documentation towards the community where payments on the proposals are made.
+Next to being CFO of the named companies, Chairman of the BitShares Blockchain Foundation, Founder of the Blockchain Academy and part of Saxion university developments in Blockchain, Ronald will be responsible for all financial payments made and provide proper documentation to the community where payments on the proposals are made.